SyndromeDayna/diablo-2-median-xl-sigma-loader/README.md

 Recommended settings:
  - Set wine version to windows 10.
- - Run glide-init.exe in the game directory and set Texture Memory to 108 Mb (Max).
+ - Run glide-init.exe in the game directory and set texture memory to 108 MB (Max).
  - Otherwise the game may freeze.